ryanbasiltrickett/cheat-sheet/Firebase/Firebase Functions.md

 ```

 ___
 ## Commands
 ### Test Functions Locally
 Start and run functions endpoint with **Firebase Emulator ([[Firebase Emulator]])**
 ```bash
 firebase emulators:start
 ```
 ### Deploy Functions to Firebase
-Deploy **All** functions to Firebase to use them from firebase endpoint
+Deploy all functions to Firebase to use them from firebase endpoint
 ```bash
 firebase deploy --only functions
 ```

-Deploy a **specific** function to Firebase to use from firebase endpoint
+Deploy a specific function to Firebase to use from firebase endpoint
 ```bash
 firebase deploy --only functions:functionName
 ```